Bruce Banner (Marvel Cinematic Universe): Appearance and special effects

 The Avengers was the first production in which the actor playing Banner also plays the Hulk.
 Ruffalo told New York magazine, "I'm really excited.
 No one's ever played the Hulk exactly; they've always done CGI.
 They're going to do the Avatar stop-action, stop-motion capture.
 So I'll actually play the Hulk.
 That'll be fun".
 The 3D model used to create the Hulk's body was modeled after Long Island bodybuilder and male stripper Steve Romm, while the Hulk's face was modeled after Ruffalo.
 To create the on-screen Hulk, Ruffalo performed in a motion-capture suit on set with the other actors while four motion-capture HD cameras (two full body, two focused on his face) captured his face and body movements.
 ILM returned to create the digital Hulk.
 Jeff White, ILM's visual effects supervisor, said, "We really wanted to utilize everything we've developed the last 10 years and make it a pretty spectacular Hulk.
 One of the great design decisions was to incorporate Mark Ruffalo into the look of him.
 So, much of Hulk is based on Ruffalo and his performance, not only in motion capture and on set, but down to his eyes, his teeth, and his tongue."

 For Thor: Ragnarok, ILM had to add much more detail to the character's facial features, due to the Hulk's increased dialogue.
 ILM visual effects supervisor Chad Wiebe explained that Ruffalo's expressions were captured fresh for the film using Medusa, a performance capture technology.
+Hulk had a messy crew cut.
 With 90 different expressions captured, ILM "built an entirely new library that would allow [Hulk] to cover a full range of normal human visual characteristics."
 To help create the Hulk, a person on set was covered in green body paint, and would replicate the intended motions of the character to aid the visual effect artists.
 Additionally, stunt actor Paul Lowe, who is under 5 ft tall, stood in for Hemsworth during some of his interactions with the Hulk so that the Hulk's stunt men would be proportionally correct.
 In some instances when Thor and the Hulk interacted, a digital double was used for Thor, also created by ILM, to have greater flexibility for the shots.
 ILM worked on all of the Hulk moments in the film outside the final fight sequence, which was completed by Framestore using ILM's assets, as Framestore was primarily responsible for rigging that sequence.
 Framestore completed nearly 460 shots, which featured digital doubles of Thor and Hela, Fenris, Korg, Miek, the giant Surtur at the end of the film, and over 9,000 buildings for Asgard, based on assets D Negative had from The Dark World, resulting in over 263 character, vehicle, prop, and crowd rigs.
 Taika Waititi also provided additional motion capture for the Hulk after Ruffalo had completed his scenes.